All of us working together

 We encourage you to visit the career center early in your academic career, and visit often.

-The St. Ambrose University Counseling Center provides free one-on-one support, confidential counseling, mental health screenings, and more to students in a confidential, supportive and collaborative environment.
+The St. Ambrose University Counseling Center provides to our students free, one-on-one support; confidential counseling; mental health screenings; and more in a supportive and collaborative environment.

 Our licensed, professional counselors can help you sort out issues you are facing.
 Federal and state laws along with professional ethical standards prohibit the disclosure of any information you provide us unless we have your proper written consent.
 We uphold your client rights.